The Corpus of Hittite Divinatory Texts (HDivT)

 paittanigehen:2PL.PRS

-If not, you will be going to lose your heads.9
+Otherwise, you will lose your heads.10

 23ID=23 --